sanderjo/busybox-nzbget/README.md

 A x86_64 docker image for NZBget on busybox.
 Total size is about 15 MB.
 And that is the goal of this docker image: provide a small image.

+This nzbget image is not capable of running python scripts.

 Preparation
 -----------
 ```